rajeshsurana/PythonPortfolio/README.md

 Screenshot of the program in action->
 ![BlackJack](https://raw.githubusercontent.com/rajeshsurana/PythonPortfolio/master/Image/BlackJack.png)

-## 19. Asteroid Game
+## 19. Asteroids Game
 This is the updated version of Asteroids game which is an arcade space shooter released in November 1979 by Atari, Inc. The player controls a spaceship in an asteroid field which is periodically traversed by flying saucers.
 The object of the game is to shoot and destroy asteroids and saucers while not colliding with either or being hit by the saucers' counter-fire.
 The game becomes harder as the number of asteroids increases.
 For this game we don't have flying saucers.
+This program uses simplegui library to implement GUI.

 Here is the [code](https://github.com/rajeshsurana/PythonPortfolio/blob/master/Asteroids/asteroids.py).